Rafał Boguski

-Rafał Boguski (born 9 June 1984) is a Polish professional footballer who is the current manager of V liga Lesser Poland club Świt Krzeszowice.
+Rafał Boguski (born 9 June 1984) is a Polish professional footballer who is the current player-manager of V liga Lesser Poland club Świt Krzeszowice.
 Mainly a forward, he also plays as a second striker and as a winger.

 Club career

 Born in Ostrołęka, Boguski began his career at ŁKS Łomża before moving to Ekstraklasa champions Wisła Kraków in 2005.
 In the 2006–07 season. he was loaned out to GKS Bełchatów where he contributed four goals in 20 matches for the eventual league runners-up.
 In the following season, he returned to Wisła Kraków and won his first Ekstraklasa title with the club.

 International career

 He made his first appearance for the Poland national team in a friendly against Bosnia and Herzegovina on 15 December 2007.
 He scored his first international goal on 14 December 2008 against Serbia.
 Boguski scored the fastest goal in Polish history, finding the back of the net after only 23 seconds against San Marino on 1 April 2009.